cs4rl/guide/index.md

 ## Production

 The book is intended as a short guide and will be approximately one hundred pages in length.
-The publication will be produced as multi-format and multi-channel (print-on-demand, PDF, Webbook, website, eBook, and as a Jupyter Book – and will be technically designed for reuse, for example in – community translations or in MOOCs.
+The publication will be produced in conventional and sprint/dash book sprints, as multi-format and multi-channel distribution (print-on-demand, PDF, Webbook W3C+, website, eBook, and as a Jupyter Book – and will be technically designed for reuse, for example in – community translations or in MOOCs.
+High quality open standards, metadata, and modern sematic/computational publishing are a priority and research interest of the production process.

 Book sections will be released incrementally as they are ready.
 Ideally the book will become a community owned publication with regular updates.